A silent killer, an invisible disease!

 Hypertension or high blood pressure simply means that your blood pressure is constantly higher than medical practitioners recommend.
 Your doctor will be able to advise you on what the ideal blood pressure is for you.

 How does high blood pressure affect your heart?

 High blood pressure is a risk factor for coronary heart disease and the single most important risk factor for stroke.

 Having constantly high blood pressure puts stress on your heart by making it pump harder to push blood out to the body.
 It adds pressure on your blood vessels causing them to clog or weaken.
-It can lead to hardening, atherosclerosis and can cause narrowing of the blood vessels making it more like to block from blood clots or fatty material breaking loose from the lining of the blood vessel wall.
-Weakened places in the arteries can rupture easily or have thin spots that balloon out the artery wall resulting in an aneurism.
+It can lead to hardening and atherosclerosis.
+It can cause the narrowing of the blood vessels making it more like to block blood clots or fatty material breaking loose from the lining of the blood vessel wall.
+Weakened places in the arteries can rupture easily or have thin spots that balloon out the artery wall resulting in an aneurysm.

 Elevated blood pressure in people less than 50 years old is associated with an increased cardiovascular risk.
 As you get older, your systolic blood pressure becomes a more important predictor of the risk of cardiovascular disease.

 The higher your blood pressure, the higher your risk!